Kakamay Movement

 Our Programs and Strategic Initiatives

-Kakamay Movement implements programs that create measurable and sustainable impact, including:
+Kakamay Movement implements programs that create measurable and sustainable impact, focusing on advocacy for the Deaf community.
+These initiatives include:

-• Basic Filipino Sign Language (BFSL) training for individuals, schools, organizations, and workplaces.
+- Basic Filipino Sign Language (BFSL) training available for individuals, schools, organizations, and workplaces to support inclusive education.

-• Specialized FSL Training for healthcare, education, customer service, emergency response, transportation, tourism, hospitality, and public service sectors.
+- Specialized FSL Training tailored for the healthcare, education, customer service, emergency response, transportation, tourism, hospitality, and public service sectors.

-• Deaf Awareness and Inclusion Programs promoting Deaf culture and accessible communication practices.
+- Deaf Awareness and Inclusion Programs that promote Deaf culture and foster accessible communication practices.

-• Institutional Capacity Building for government agencies, LGUs, corporations, and academic institutions.
+- Institutional Capacity Building aimed at enhancing government agencies, LGUs, corporations, and academic institutions to better support Deaf empowerment.

-• Research, Curriculum Development, and Micro-Credentials in collaboration with TESDA and higher education partners.
+- Research, Curriculum Development, and Micro-Credentials in collaboration with TESDA and higher education partners to enrich learning experiences.

-• Community Development and Advocacy empowering Deaf leaders and expanding opportunities nationwide.
+- Community Development and Advocacy that empower Deaf leaders and expand opportunities nationwide.

 Our Programs and Strategic Initiatives

-• Increased national awareness of Filipino Sign Language and Deaf inclusion.
+- Increased national awareness of Filipino Sign Language and advocacy for the Deaf community, promoting Deaf empowerment and inclusion.

-• Stronger institutional adoption of accessibility practices across sectors.
+- Stronger institutional adoption of accessibility practices across various sectors.

-• Improved communication access in healthcare, education, and public services.
+- Improved communication access in healthcare, education, and public services, fostering an environment for inclusive education.

-• Greater visibility of Deaf advocacy in mainstream media, significantly amplified through the Pinoy Big Brother exposure.
+- Greater visibility of Deaf advocacy in mainstream media, particularly amplified through the exposure from Pinoy Big Brother.

-• Strengthened partnerships with higher education institutions such as Tarlac State University (TSU) and national quality assurance ecosystems under CHED.
+- Strengthened partnerships with higher education institutions such as Tarlac State University (TSU) and the national quality assurance ecosystems under CHED.

 Impact and Future